Methodology

 4 Global Score Calculation

-The global score and risk level are calculated:
+The global score and risk level are calculated as the weighted average:

 5 Report Generation